Please ensure Javascript is enabled for purposes of website accessibility

 Top perks

-Kraken is a reputable cryptocurrency exchange that's been around for almost a decade.
+Kraken is a reputable cryptocurrency exchange that's been around for over a decade.
 It's a solid option with a lot going for it.

 Security

 Founded in 2011 and launched in 2013, Kraken is one of the largest and oldest exchanges in the world.
 And it's had its eyes on security from day one.
-The fact that it hasn't been hacked in nine years speaks for itself.
+The fact that it hasn't yet been hacked speaks for itself.

 The U.S.-based exchange has consistently led the industry in security.
 It boasts both physical security and financial stability.
-Plus, it pushes users towards healthy security habits.
+Plus, it pushes users toward healthy security habits.

 Range of cryptocurrencies

-Kraken has over 160 coins and deals with seven fiat currencies.
-That's not the biggest selection of digital currency you'll find, but it's comparable to some of the best cryptocurrency exchanges.
-And it's a step up from many brokers that only offer a handful of well-known coins.
+Kraken has over 245 cryptocurrencies and deals with seven fiat currencies.
+That's an impressive selection of cryptocurrency, and stands up well against some of the best cryptocurrency exchanges.
+Indeed, it's a big step up from many crypto brokers that only offer a handful of well-known coins.
 Kraken also boasts a high liquidity, meaning it is easier to buy and sell at a fair price.

 TIP